circleci/circleci-docs/jekyll/_cci1/skip-a-build.md

 ---
 layout: classic-docs
-title: Skip a build
+title: Skipping a build
-categories: [how-to]
+categories: [configuration]
 description: How to skip a build
 ---